Mohammed-AhmedAF/GUI-DigitalClock/README.md

 ## Project status
 Having problems with sending alarm and temperature values to microcontroller.
 The transmission is broken or LCD doesn't update.
+Update: Never mind, it was a wiring issue!

 ## Screenshots
 ![image](/images/gui_screenshot.png)